shawes/ang-moh-in-the-east/_posts/2019-09-30-curry-fish-head-seafood-zi-char.md

 author: steve
 date: 2019-10-22 11:48 +0800
 ---
 The zi char at this coffee shop just changed hands (sadly, as I was fond of the old one), and his speciality dish is apparently fish head, cooked a variety of ways: steamboat, curry, assam, teochew steamed, hong kong steamed, claypot, and dry black bean.
-Meeting up with a friend over beers, we decided to go with the fish head curry, claypot brinjal, and a bucket of Hoegaarden — here five bottles of Hoegaarden will only set you back $20, [warning: double negative] you practically cannot not order them.
+Meeting up with a friend over beers, we decided to go with the **fish head curry**, claypot brinjal, and a bucket of Hoegaarden — here five bottles of [Hoegaarden](https://beerandbrewing.com/review/hoegaarden-wit-blanche/) will only set you back $20 of your hard earned = must buy.

-Fish head curry just seems to be one of those dishes you cannot fuck up.
+**Fish head curry** just seems to be one of those dishes you cannot fuck up.
 The combination of spice, coconut milk, and fish is a perfect trifecta to rejoice your taste buds.
 Throw in a few veggies and some tofu that soaks up the sauce and you have a well rounded centre dish for dinner.
-I have yet to discover what truly separates a good and bad curry fish head (I have only had enjoyable ones?), so it is hard for me to comment on the merits of this one.
+I have yet to discover what truly separates a good and bad **fish head curry** (I have only had enjoyable ones?), so it is hard for me to comment on the merits of this one.
 It hit all the right notes.
 If I had any criticisms, there was not a lot of meat on the head, and the could have eased back on the amount of coconut cream, the lemak factor was at 10.

-Lesson learnt, fish head curry and a couple of wheat beers is a bad combination.
-Fish head curry needs a lighter style lager.
-I nearly had to roll myself home.
-My metabolism is not what it used to be.
+Lesson learnt, **fish head curry** and a couple of wheat beers is a bad combination. **Fish head curry** needs a lighter style lager.
+I nearly had to roll myself home, my metabolism is not what it used to be.

-**Price:** $20.00 (+ $6 brinjal and $20 beers)
+**Price:** $20.00 (+ $6 brinjal and $20 bucket of beers)

 **Coffee shop:** Brunners coffee shop
 **Address:** 228 East Coast Rd (corner Jago Close)